 You can control the information displayed in the portlet and the portlet layout.
+See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

 About the Application Status portlet

 The Application Status portlet displays the alerts status metrics of the Tiers in a selected application.